Antonio-Villarreal/StockBeeper/README.md

 <hr>

 Entry 3 - September 2021: Completed a second practice test on my Stock Beeper executable during open market conditions and the system printed the notification to the dashboard and still notified my phone so I have confirmed that the code does indeed work for a single stock and for one notification in open market.
+Note I am still having issues with the code detecting an open or closed market and that is a problem that I have to solve.

 <img src='http://g.recordit.co/BwB6soM7Mm.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />